BECOME A BRAIN HEALTH COACH →

 In all of the Brain Health Programs, this ability is introduced as the first technique: turn up the volume on monitoring.

 Kind Voice is the main way that we strengthen this skill.
-If you want to see it in action you can watch the free 15 min video on this page.
+If you'd like to see it in action you can watch this free How to Do Kind Voice video on this page. 🎥

 The Wizard and Lizard Brain Metaphor

-One goal of Kind Voice is to help clients develop greater insight and empathy, regulate any fear that may arise while sharing their story, and strengthen their response flexibility in moments of emotional intensity.
+One goal of the technique is to help clients develop greater insight and empathy, regulate any fear that may arise while sharing their story, and strengthen their response flexibility in moments of emotional intensity.
 This practice can also be used between friends or family members and need not be limited to a therapeutic setting.

 Repeatedly activating this brain region can create some sense of calm, but it comes at a cost.
 In the Brain Health Programs, we call this a Harmful Safety Strategy, also known as Diesel Fuel.